Table of Contents

 pip install sqlite-web

-sqlite_web my_database.db # makes it run locally http://localhost:8080/
+sqlite_web my_database.db # Runs locally at http://localhost:8080/

-sqlite_web --host 0.0.0.0 my_database.db # run it on the lan
+sqlite_web --host 0.0.0.0 my_database.db # Run it on the LAN

 Database Migration